-On Wednesday 1 November we are running the first of our new early evening concert series, Half Six Fix.
-These concerts start at 6.30pm and last for one hour, without an interval.The programme will feature one or two major works, which the conductor will introduce from the stage.
+This season we are running a new early evening concert series, Half Six Fix.
+These concerts start at 6.30pm and last for roughly one hour, without an interval.The programme will feature one or two major works, which the conductor will introduce from the stage.
 And to bring you closer to the action, we'll have screens to showcase the performers and programme notes available on our Android or iPhone device.
 You can also enjoy the music with a drink.

-You might have spotted in the sentence above that we're actively encouraging people to have their phones ON and in their hands during the performance.
+You might have spotted in the sentence above that we're actively encouraging people to have their phones ON and in their hands during these performances.
 This can be a contentious issue, to put it mildly!
 Some love the idea, some hate it.
 So we have put together these FAQs to address some of the issues we think might come up...

 What is EnCue?

 EnCue is a mobile app that enhances audience engagement during live performing arts events.
 The app delivers media to viewers in real time, creating a unique opportunity for viewers to receive helpful information at the exact moment it is needed during live events.

 "Having the programme note directly aligned to the music was helpful – no reading ahead required nor wondering if you had matched the text to the music."

 –Audience member, 1 November (Tchaikovsky Symphony No 4)

 Why are you using EnCue at this concert?